 6. Conventions for Element IDs:

 Before you ask developers to add unique element IDs to your site it’s worth giving them some guidance on what will work best for Google Tag Manager.
-For example, it’s important that each ID is unique to an individual page because you can differentiate between site-wide assets (e.g. Login buttons) by the page they are located on.
+For example, it’s important that each ID is unique to an individual page.
+You can differentiate between site-wide assets (e.g. Login buttons) by the page they are located on.

 However, if you have two identical assets on the same page (e.g. a site-wide login button and another login button within your content), you would require different IDs for each.
 Some sites also have conventions for prepends and the format of IDs.
 For example, “BUT_” or “BTN_” would signify a button, “QUE_” a question and PIP for password.
 Each prepend is then followed by a random generated number or in some case a description.
 Here are some conventions you can use: